Laidlaw Scholarship Programme

-Students selected for the 2018 Laidlaw Scholarship will undertake two periods of funded research, each taking place for 5-6 weeks.
-The first research period will take place in the Summer of 2018 and the second in Summer 2019.
+Students selected for the 2019 Laidlaw Scholarship will undertake two periods of funded research, each taking place for six weeks.
+The first research period will take place in the Summer of 2019 and the second in Summer 2020.

-The research project proposal must be submitted as part of the students application along with a statement of support submitted by the chosen academic mentor.
+A self-selecting research project proposal must be submitted as part of the students application along with a statement of support submitted by the agreed academic mentor.
 This information will be verified so please make sure that you have spoken to your academic mentor in advance of submitting your application.

-Successful applicants will be asked to write up their research in the form of a report or poster, complete short assignments for the CMI qualification (which will be based on their research and learning on the programme), and complete a final report or video for Lord Laidlaw on their experience of the programme and the impact it has had on them.
+Successful applicants will be asked to write a research report and poster, and complete a final report or video for Lord Laidlaw on their experience of the programme and the impact it has had on them.

-Scholars will also be expected to showcase their work at a bespoke celebration event and will have the opportunity to present their research at a public event.
+Scholars will also be expected to showcase their work at celebration events and will have the opportunity to present their research at external events.

-We also ask scholars to stay in touch with us to help us promote the programme to peers and to keep us updated on what they go on to achieve.
+Scholars are ambassadors of the programme and are asked to promote the programme to peers and to keep us updated on what they go on to achieve in the future.